 Writer and storyteller Kimberly Smith offers four suggestions for planning your story:

 - Establish your goal: Identify the outcome of sharing the story.
 What’s the end result you want to achieve.

-- Understand your audience: Identify who you want to share the story with.
+- Understand your audience: Identity who you want to share the story with.
 Who will be most receptive to your story?
 Will the story be relevant to them?
 (It better be or you shouldn’t be telling it to them.
-If you aren’t sure, put yourself in your target audience’s shoes to shift your perspective on what’s relevant OR ask around to prospective clients what would peak their interest).
+If you aren’t sure, put yourself in your target audience’s shoes to shift your perspective on what’s relevant OR ask around to prospective clients what would pique their interest).

 - Know how you want your audience to feel: What emotions do you want your readers to experience?
 How do you want them to feel or act after reading the story?

 - Uncover what will elicit the feeling: What components of your story will allow you to bring out those emotions?
-What do the characters in the story need to do ito bring out a reaction from the reader.
+What do the characters in the story need to do to bring out a reaction from the reader?
 What twists and turns or unique, quirky surprises can emerge to engage the reader?
 What type of language or words do you need to use to inspire a reaction?